Connecticut Public Television

-Connecticut Public Television (CPTV) is the Public Broadcasting Service (PBS) member network for the U.S. state of Connecticut.
-It is owned by Connecticut Public Broadcasting, a community-based non-profit organization that holds the licenses for all PBS member stations licensed in the state, and also owns the state's National Public Radio (NPR) member, Connecticut Public Radio (WNPR).
+Connecticut Public Television (CPTV) is the PBS member network for the U.S. state of Connecticut.
+It is owned by Connecticut Public Broadcasting, a community-based non-profit organization that holds the licenses for all PBS member stations licensed in the state, and also owns the state's NPR member, Connecticut Public Radio (WNPR).
 Together, the television and radio stations make up the Connecticut Public Broadcasting Network (CPBN).
 CPBN is the state's only locally owned media organization producing TV, radio, print and Internet content for distribution across the state.
 As of 2019, Mark Contreras was announced as the new President / CEO.
 The organizational structure of CPTV also includes a Board of Trustees.
 The network co-produced the long-running children's television series, Barney & Friends until the show (alongside other HIT Entertainment programs) were transferred to WNET.

 History

 The network's first station, WEDH in Hartford, signed on with a black and white signal in 1962, operating from a Trinity College library basement.
 It was the fourth educational television station in New England, following WGBH-TV in Boston, WENH-TV in Durham, New Hampshire (now part of New Hampshire Public Television), and WCBB in Augusta, Maine (now part of the Maine Public Broadcasting Network).
 Originally a member of National Educational Television (NET), it joined PBS upon its launch on October 4, 1970.
 Originally known as Connecticut Educational Television, it became Connecticut Public Television in 1967.

 CPTV remained based in rented space at Trinity College until selling its headquarters back to the school for $10 million in 2002.
 In 2004, CPTV moved to a facility in the Asylum Hill neighborhood of Hartford.
 The infrastructure of CPTV was eventually upgraded through a partnership with Sony Systems Integration Center (SIC), which enabled the delivery of HD quality telecommunications to subscribers.

 In late 2019, CPTV requested to have WEDW's city of license changed from Bridgeport to Stamford.